It may seem like school just ended for the summer, but it is never too early to be prepared for the next school year.

 As reported by ASHA, it is well recognized that hearing is critical to speech and language development, communication, and learning.
 They add that children with listening difficulties due to a hearing loss or auditory processing problems continue to be at risk for developmental delays.

-The behavioral effects of hearing loss can be like those of children with attention deficit disorders, learning disabilities, language problems, or cognitive delay, Maxson said.
+The behavioral effects of hearing loss can be like those of children with attention deficit disorders, learning disabilities, language problems, or cognitive delay, Maxson says.
 Some common behaviors include:

 • Difficulty attending to spoken language